thoughtspot/rest-api-sdk/sdks/typescript/ThoughtSpotRestApi.md

 # **sendMessage**
 > Array<ResponseMessage> sendMessage(sendMessageRequest)

-  Version: 10.4.0.cl or later   Sends a follow-up message to an ongoing conversation within the context of a specific data model and the conversation identifier.
+ Version: 10.4.0.cl or later   Allows sending a follow-up message to an ongoing conversation within the context of the metadata model.
+Requires at least view access to the metadata object specified in the request.  #### Usage guidelines  The API requires you to specify the `conversation_identifier` in the request path, and a `metadata_identifier` and `message` string in the request body.
+If the API request is successful, ThoughtSpot returns the session ID, tokens used in the conversation, and visualization type.  > ###### Note: > * This endpoint is currently in Beta.
+Breaking changes may be introduced before the endpoint is made Generally Available. > * This endpoint requires Spotter - please contact ThoughtSpot support to enable Spotter on your cluster.

 ### Example